matachi/HttpTestServer/README.md

 # HTTP Test Server

+An HTTP server that saves incoming requests and displays their data.

+Limitations:

+* It is hard-coded to listen to port 9191.
+* The request's content is only displayed as text.
-POST multipart/form-data is currently only displayed as either text or as an image.
-And the request's content is always only displayed as text.
+* POST multipart/form-data is only displayed as either text or as an image.

 ## Screenshots